 Last updated: August 2021

 The University of Michigan Press is committed to making its publications and electronic media accessible to the broadest possible audience.
 This commitment is firmly in line with our mission statement and University of Michigan accessibility guidelines.
-Our vision is to make the University of Michigan Press an accessible publishing orgnization: producing accessible publications, implementing accessible systems, and effecting change among our peers and partners by maintaining a high standard of accessibility.
+Our vision is to make the University of Michigan Press an accessible publishing organization: producing accessible publications, implementing accessible systems, and effecting change among our peers and partners by maintaining a high standard of accessibility.
 Our current initiatives to support accessibility include:

 Books with digital versions in EPUB format that have accessibility features are indicated as such on our website product pages with the text "Accessibility features" in the product’s description.
 See this product for an example of a title with accessibility features.

 Accessibility features for EPUBs have been focused primarily on meeting accessibility standards and creating textual descriptions of images for books in our Corporealities: Discourses of Disability Series and related titles since 2016.
 Beginning with our Fall 2019 titles, all books published have basic textual descriptions of images (alt text) either supplied by authors or written by publishing vendors.
 In January 2021 our EPUB workflow was certified accessible through the Benetech Global Certified Accessible program.
 This means nearly all of our EPUBs published after January 2021 meet EPUB accessibility and WCAG AA guidlelines and include an accessibility certification.

-The University of Michigan Press endorses the SDS guidelines and is actively working to meet them.
+The University of Michigan Press endorses the Society for Disability Studies Accessible Publishing guidelines and is actively working to meet them.

 Available ebook reading systems vary widely in their support for accessibility features.
 Visit EPUB Test for accessibility support information for specific platforms, or contact us if you have a question about the best reading system for your needs.